City Management Fellowship Program 2019

 The CMFP is an innovative and collaborative partnership between the MPA program and the Orange County City Manager's Association.
 The program provides professional, academic and financial support to several exceptional MPA students each year who demonstrate a commitment to public service and desire a career in city management.
 The Fellowship is designed to cultivate key competencies needed for successful leadership at the highest levels of local government management, and complements the academic coursework of the MPA program with practical skill building, mentorship, and networking opportunities within the Orange County region.
-Past city manager/mentors have included: Sean Joyce (Irvine), Karen Brust (San Juan Capistrano), Tom Hatch (Costa Mesa), Dennis WIlberg, (Mission Viejo), Bob Hall (Fountain Valley), Bob Dunek, (Lake Forest), Sharon Landers (Irvine) and many others!
+Past city manager/mentors have included: Carol Jacobs (Newport Beach), Ben Siegel (San Juan Capistrano), Tammy LeTourneau (Costa Mesa), Dennis WIlberg, (Mission Viejo), Jim Sadro (La Habra), Debra Rose, (Lake Forest), Sharon Landers (Carson) and many others!

 Why do city managers become involved?